 Seared Seitan with Tarragon Pan Sauce

-The best vegetarian gravy we’ve found, this will be at every thanksgiving from here on out.
+The best vegetarian gravy we’ve found, this will be at every Thanksgiving from here on out.

 Tarragon adds a feeling of elegance and rich flavor to pan sauce that’s made with seitan.
 Serve it with green beans and mashed potatoes for a classic, comforting meal.